hapax/hapax.github.io/assets/simple-physics.md

 $$

 This is called *Stokes' law* in honour of its discoverer.
-But we got pretty darn close with only a few lines of algebra!
+We got pretty darn close with only a few lines of algebra!

 We'll conclude by applying Stokes' law to the *terminal velocity* of water droplets in a cloud.
-This will help explain why clouds float, and rain falls!
+This will help explain why clouds float and rain falls!
-Let's consider the general case first.
+Let's consider the general case of a slowly falling sphere first.
 A sphere of mass $m$ is pulled down by its weight, $F_w = mg$.
 If it falls through a fluid of viscosity $\mu$, then there will be a drag force proportional to the velocity, $F_d = 6\pi \mu r v$.